-- Net GHG emissions generated, avoided and sequestered (tCO2e) - Renewableenergyproduced (MWh) - Sustainable managed land (ha) - Number of people gaining access to climate adaption products or services (#)

-- Our Environmental & Social Policy and Business Integrity function ensure that environmental, social and governance (ESG) risks are evaluated alongside development impact objectives (for more details, please refer to Principle 5).

-- We aligned our development impact goals

-with the international development agenda

-as defined by the SDGs.
-While we recognize

-that many of the SDGs are interdependent, we

-focus our efforts on five priority SDGs to allow

-for targeted use of our capital and to ensure

-that the development impact pathway and

-associated reporting remain manageable at this

-early stage of operations (Figure 2).

-- We also defined a set of portfolio development impact targets.
-These are annual targets based on a share of transactions in the portfolio that meet specific impact criteria (for more details, please refer to Principle 2).
+- Net GHG emissions generated, avoided and sequestered (tCO2e) - Renewable energy produced (MWh) - Sustainable managed land (ha) - Number of people gaining access to climate adaption products or services (#) - Our Environmental & Social Policy5 and Business Integrity functions ensure that environmental, social and governance (ESG) risks are evaluated alongside development impact objectives (for more details, please refer to Principle 5). - We aligned our development impact goals with the international development agenda as defined by the SDGs. - We also defined a set of portfolio development impact targets.
+These are annual targets based on a share of transactions in the portfolio that meet specific impact criteria (for more details, please refer to Principle 2). - In 2022, we undertook a strategic review of FinDev Canada to take stock of our work to-date and refine our strategy looking forward.
+This will bring adjustments to our development impact framework and supporting strategies, policies, and tools, which we will integrate in the coming years.